-I studied global ecology and anthropology, and the world was literally my classroom.
+I was studying global ecology and anthropology, and the world was literally my classroom.

-During my junior year our group of 18 students went to England, India, Thailand, Malaysia, New Zealand and Colombia in 9 months.
+During my junior year of college I traveled with a group of 18 students around the world.
+We went to England, India, Thailand, Malaysia, New Zealand and Colombia in 9 months.
 The countries and cultures were astounding.
 The curriculum was real-time and place-based.
 Our faculty became role models, and our group was a family.
 Like every known cliché in the book, I came home feeling awed, humbled, confident and inspired to engage my life and learning in new and bolder ways.

-While I was planning to return to BU to finish my senior year, I got a call from an old friend who was moving to California to turn abandoned city blocks into organic gardens that employed the homeless.
+While I was planning to return to Boston University to finish my senior year, I got a call from an old friend who was moving to California to turn abandoned city blocks into organic gardens that employed the homeless.
 He was putting together a team of volunteers.

 I had returned home from my travels with big questions about equity, sustainability and action, and this opportunity felt like my answer.
 So, despite my parents' hesitations, I decided to take a gap year, and bought a 1-way ticket to San Francisco.

-Over the next few years I learned about organic farming, helped start a non-profit, finished my anthropology degree, dabbled in documentary filmmaking, and worked in nonprofit management.
-I could see my learning and contribution accelerate when it was interest-driven and hands-on, so I stuck with my explorations.
-I met incredible people, traveled up and down California, and although my path was less traditional than most of my peers, I was happier and more motivated than ever.
+Over the next few years I learned about organic farming, helped start a non-profit, finished my anthropology degree, explored documentary filmmaking, and worked in nonprofit management.
+I could see my learning and contribution accelerate when it was interest-driven and hands-on, so I continued to follow my curiosity.
+I met incredible people, traveled up and down California, and although my path was less traditional than many of my former high school and college peers, I was happier and more motivated than ever.

-My current chapter transitioned me into gap year consulting, a perfect culmination of everything I have accomplished to-date.
-I am an accredited professional gap year counselor, and former board member, of the Gap Year Association.
+In 2010 I transitioned into gap year counseling, the perfect culmination of everything I have done to-date.
+I am an Accredited Gap Year Consultant, co-chair of the Alumni Committee, and former Board Member of the Gap Year Association.
 I have been a keynote speaker at the USA Gap Year Fairs since 2011.
-I promote the gap year on a national level at conferences and schools, travel the world to vet quality placements, advise new programs on best practices, and work closely with families to curate the gap year options that will best meet the needs, interests, goals and budget of each courageous gap year student.
+I promote the gap year on a national level at conferences and schools, travel the world to vet quality placements, advise new programs on strategic development ... and BEST of all work closely with families to curate the gap year options that will best meet the needs, interests, goals and budget of each courageous gap year student.

-My husband Jason and I have worked and adventured together for 15 years, including starting a family of our own.
-We have been fortunate to travel the world, but our homes away from home remain Truro and Truckee.
-Through it all we have aspired to cultivate what we call a #gapyearstateofmind.
+My husband Jason and I have worked and adventured together throughout the world and our own amazing country (ask me about our #vanlife year!)
+Through it all we have started a business and a family, both providing us constant opportunities to truly cultivate what we most believe in: living with a #gapyearstateofmind.
 What does that mean?
-For starters: knowing your why, nurturing curiosity and compassion, pushing beyond your comfort zone, striving for your best version of yourself, and doing so with integrity, authenticity and fun.
+For starters: being intentional, leading with curiosity and compassion, pushing beyond comfort zones, striving for excellence, and doing so with integrity, authenticity and fun.